bloometric/xon-ruby/README.md

-# Xon: A Superset of JSON
+# Xon: A Superset of JSON that supports `Time` values

 Xon (pronounced *//zoːn//*) is a superset of JSON that supports `Time` (and `DateTime`) values.